-- (a) Determine if any joint studies or collaborative planning may be beneficial; - (b) Meet at the following points in the planning process: - (i) Formation of a Terms of Reference, or equivalent, to ensure that: - an intermunicipal engagement strategy that considers both the adjacent municipality and their residents is established and agreed upon by both municipalities, - opportunities and constraints of an intermunicipal nature are identified at an early stage, and - opportunities for intermunicipal partnership and support are explored; - (ii) land use and transportation concept formation to demonstrate and discuss ways in which items outlined in (i) have been considered and incorporated as appropriate; - (iii) Draft plan stage to ensure that any remaining intermunicipal matters are addressed, and the policies of this Plan are reflected in the draft document;
+- (a) Determine if any joint studies or collaborative planning may be beneficial; BYLAW 66P2024 BYLAW C-8562-2024 - (b) Meet at the following points in the planning process: - (i) Formation of a Terms of Reference, or equivalent, to ensure that: - an intermunicipal engagement strategy that considers both the adjacent municipality and their residents is established and agreed upon by both municipalities, - opportunities and constraints of an intermunicipal nature are identified at an early stage, and - opportunities for intermunicipal partnership and support are explored; - (ii) land use and transportation concept formation to demonstrate and discuss ways in which items outlined in (i) have been considered and incorporated as appropriate; and - (iii) Draft plan stage to ensure that any remaining intermunicipal matters are addressed, and the policies of this Plan are reflected in the draft document;

-- (iv) Draft shared investment, shared services and shared benefit framework and draft governance model stages for Collaborative Planning Projects to ensure the policies of this Plan are reflected in the draft documents. - (c) Discuss the following topics: - (i) Transportation issues, such as: - interchange planning, - road connections across municipal boundaries, - appropriate road standards to allow for ease of movement. - transportation studies, which should be exchanged for information or conducted jointly to inform the planning process, and - lands for future road rightof-way to facilitate agreed upon highway and roadway upgrades; - (ii) Pathways and open spaces, including connections across municipal boundaries and coordination of open spaces and parks; and - (iii) Interface, including joint development of interface policies specific to the Key
+- (iv) Draft shared investment, shared services and shared benefit framework and draft governance model stages for Collaborative Planning Projects to ensure the policies of this Plan are reflected in the draft documents.
+BYLAW 66P2024 BYLAW C-8562-2024 services and shared benefit - (c) Discuss the following topics: - (i) Transportation issues, such as: - interchange planning, - road connections across municipal boundaries, - appropriate road standards to allow for ease of movement. - transportation studies, which should be exchanged for information or conducted jointly to inform the planning process, and - lands for future road rightof-way to facilitate agreed upon highway and roadway upgrades; - (ii) Pathways and open spaces, including connections across municipal boundaries and coordination of open spaces and parks; and - (iii) Interface, including joint development of interface policies specific to the Key